-Determining an efficient configuration of time synchronization depends on the physical layout of your network infrastructure.
-You should reference any planning documents related to the LAN and WAN topology of your network.
+Efficient configuration of time synchronization depends on the physical layout of your network infrastructure.
+Keep a reference of any planning documents related to the LAN and WAN topology of your network.

-There are basically two efficient time server configurations.
-The two configurations are:
+There are two efficient time server configurations:

-- ◆ "Using a Single Reference Time Server" on page 11 - ◆ "Using a Time Provider Group" on page 12
+- "Single Reference Time Server" on page 12 - "Time Provider Groups" on page 17

-Select one of the time server configurations to model the time synchronization strategy of your network.
+Select one of these configuration models for a time synchronization strategy of your network.